트립팝 TripopTripop

 Nara Deer Park + Todaiji Great Buddha

 Five-minute walk from Kintetsu Nara Station.
-1,200 free-roaming wild deer live in the park.
-Buy deer crackers (200 yen) and 100 of them will surround you — perfect for family travel.
-Todaiji's bronze Buddha (800 yen) is the world's largest, and stepping inside the great hall is breathtaking.
+Park entry free, 1,200 sika deer roam freely.
+Buy deer crackers (200 yen) and they'll swarm you — best for families.
+Todaiji bronze Buddha (800 yen) is the world's largest, and standing inside the Great Hall is genuinely breathtaking.

 Day 5 (departure) — Shinsaibashi shopping + KIX